-The Project will permanently affect approximately 169.3 acres (LNG Terminal, slip, and access/utility corridor) within the 400 acres of land owned by Fort Chicago LNG II U.S. L.P., an affiliate of JCEP.
+The Project will occupy approximately 168 acres (LNG terminal, slip, and access/utility corridor) within the 400 acres of land owned by Fort Chicago LNG II U.S. L.P., an affiliate of JCEP.
 The Project site is located on the bay side of the North Spit of Coos Bay, Oregon, in unincorporated Coos County to the north of the towns of North Bend and Coos Bay, Oregon (Figure 1.1-1).
 The zoning for the site is established in the Coos Bay Estuary Management Plan and Coos County Land Use Plan.
 All of the property to be used by the Project is classified as either "Marine Dependent Industrial" or "Industrial".
 No rezoning will be required for the Project.

 In the proposed Project, natural gas will be delivered to the site by the PCGP, where it will be cooled into a liquid, stored in two LNG storage tanks and loaded on to LNG carriers at newly constructed marine facilities.
-LNG carriers will be loaded at the rate of 10,000 m per hour (m/hr) (with a peak capacity of 12,000 m/hr).
-Approximately six million metric tons per annum (MMTPA) of LNG will be produced by the Project, which is the equivalent of approximately 0.8 billion standard cubic feet per day (Bscf/d) of natural gas.
+LNG carriers will be loaded at the rate of 10,000 m3 per hour (m3/hr) (with a peak capacity of 12,000 m3/hr).
+Approximately six million metric tons per annum (MMTPA) of LNG will be produced by the Project, which is the equivalent of approximately 0.8 Bscf/d of natural gas.
+It is anticipated that approximately 90 ships per year will be required to transport the LNG from the Project based on the estimated size of the LNG carriers expected to call upon the facility.